Skip to main content

 Every year, we conduct training on unconscious bias as part of the rank-specific training programs for newly appointed managers of the Nomura Real Estate Group.

-Inclusive Design Study Sessions and Hands-on Workshops
+Inclusive Design Workshops